-Spider silk is one of the highest tensile strength and toughest materials known in nature.
+Spider silk is one of the toughest materials known in nature.
 Unsurprisingly, it is driving the next generation of multifunctional high-performance, bioinspired medical materials.

 Spider silk is often said to be stronger than steel, weight for weight.
 In recognition of this and its other inherent natural properties, scientists have tried to convert spidroins (spider silk proteins) into functional silk materials, primarily using two main methods.
 The first uses biomimetics, producing artificial spidroins under native-like conditions and then spinning them into fibers—but this method has yet to match the mechanical properties of native silk fibers.
 The second route harnesses biotechnology to produce large spidroins that can be spun into fibers with organic solvents, but the yields are currently too low to be scaled up sustainably.1 Mimicking the exact natural spinning process has not proven straightforward, and as we reported recently for caterpillars, spinning affects structure.
 Furthermore, it’s quite tricky to get spiders to make the silk for us directly, since they tend to be both highly territorial and cannibalistic—not ideal traits for a farm animal—and so efforts continue to find a solution.